ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 author: postmodern
 ---

-After much stressing over API design and refactoring [ronin-support] 1.0.0.pre1 has been pre-released.
-1.0.0.pre1 is a complete rewrite of ronin-scanners compared to [0.1.4]; released back in 2009.
-The new API of ronin-scanners now allows for developers to write Scanners in Ruby and have their results automatically imported into the Ronin Database!
-This new API opens the door for quickly getting data from the internet into Ronin.
+After much stressing over API design and refactoring [ronin-scanners] 1.0.0.pre1 has been released.
+[1.0.0.pre1] is a complete rewrite of ronin-scanners when compared to [0.1.4]; released back in 2009.
+The new API for [ronin-scanners] now allows for developers to write Scanners in Ruby and have their results automatically imported into the Ronin Database!
+This new API opens the door for quickly pulling data off the internet and into Ronin.

 ## Install